 The best Location Near Little Venice

 Rates start at $165.
-The Colonnade Hotel London is a member of Preferred Hotels and Resorts so make your reservation at the website.
-You can also compare rates and book through Travelocity or other booking sites.
+The Colonnade Hotel London is a member of Preferred Hotels and Resorts, so make your reservation at the website or book through Travelocity.